PawelLipski/docker-ci-blog/blog.md

 git machete --version
 ```

-It first checks if the git-machete repo has really been mounted under the current working directory, then fires
+This script first checks if the git-machete repo has really been mounted under the current working directory, then fires
 the all-encompassing [`tox`](https://tox.readthedocs.io/en/latest/) command that runs code style check, tests etc.

-In the [second part of the series](https://medium.com/virtuslab) we will cover a technique for caching the images
+In the [second part of the series](https://medium.com/virtuslab), we will cover a technique for caching the images,
-and a trick that ensures that files created by the running container inside the volume are not owned by root on the host machine.
+as well as a trick to ensure that the files created by the running container inside the volume are not owned by root on the host machine.

 ------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------------------

-# Nifty Docker tricks you'll crave to use in your CI (vol. 2)
+# Nifty Docker tricks you'll want to use in your CI (vol. 2)

 The [first part of the series](https://medium.com/virtuslab) outlined techniques for reducing the image size
 as well as suggested to mount the project directory as a volume to avoid rebuilding the image every time the codebase changes.